High-precision measurement of the W boson mass with the CMS experiment

 \subsection{Nonprompt-muon background determination}

-The nonprompt-muon background consists primarily of events where muons originate from decays of heavy-flavor hadrons (which have sizable lifetimes) rather than from the collision point.
-Despite the large suppression applied by the muon selection criteria, a significant contribution from this background remains in the \PW boson selection.
-We evaluate it using data from sideband regions that are defined by inverting the \mt selection, the muon isolation requirement, or both.
+The nonprompt-muon background consists primarily of events where muons originate from decays of heavy-flavor hadrons Despite the large suppression applied by the muon selection criteria, a significant contribution from this background remains in the \PW boson selection.
+We evaluate it using data from sideband regions defined by inverting the \mt selection, the muon isolation requirement, or both.
 To account for correlations between the isolation and the \mt sideband regions, the ``extended ABCD method'' proposed in Ref.~\cite{choi2021improved} is used.
 In this method, the low-\mt sideband region is divided into two regions with $\mt < 20\GeV$ or $20 < \mt < 40\GeV$, each one further split into events passing or failing the muon isolation criterion, such that the signal region is complemented by five sideband regions of isolation and \mt, compared with the typical three of the classic ABCD method.